 4. Bundled Product Free with Paid Membership Model

-Similar to the member discount on store items, this approach combines two or more products or memberships into an attractive package.
+This approach combines two or more products or memberships into an attractive package.
 One popular bundle is a free course with paid membership. https://happyyogacommunity.com uses this approach to create various packages for potential members to choose from, based on their needs.

 5. Combination Membership Model